Yale-BIM/f21-assignments/assignment-4/README.md

     3. Uses the SimpleBlobDetector to detect blobs on the `filtered_image` mask that is input to the function.

-    4. Returns the detected list of keypoints.
+    4. Returns the detected list of keypoints, as output by the SimpleBlobDetector.

     *Tip:* You can read more about how the SimpleBlobDetector algorithm works on the [official OpenCV documentation](https://docs.opencv.org/2.4/modules/features2d/doc/common_interfaces_of_feature_detectors.html#SimpleBlobDetector%20:%20public%20FeatureDetector).